Neoehrlichia mikurensis: Morphology and cell tropism

 Because of the difficulty in cultivating NM, not much is known about its morphology, life cycle and cellular tropism, but it is believed to have similar characteristics of the other bacteria belonging to the Anaplasmataceae.
 All other bacteria in the family are obligate intracellular bacteria that reproduce within membrane-bound vacuoles inside the cytoplasm of eukaryotic blood cell, which indicates that NM, too, should display similar characteristics.
-Furthermore, the Anaplasmataceae are pleiomorphic cocci which range in size between 0.5-1.2 μm.
+Furthermore, the Anaplasmataceae are pleiomorphic cocci which range in size between 0.5 and 1.2 μm.

 The precise cellular tropism for NM has not yet been determined, but a study from 2019 showed that human endothelial cells are certainly one of the targets.
-Electron micrographs of rat spleens have showed rounded, pleiomorphic structures with the correct size for NM, but seeing as no labelling was done using DNA-probes or specific antibodies, these have not been formally proven to be NM.
+Electron micrographs of rat spleens have shown rounded, pleiomorphic structures with the correct size for NM, but seeing as no labelling was done using DNA-probes or specific antibodies, these have not been formally proven to be NM.

 Reservoirs and vectors

 Rodents act as reservoirs for several zoonotic pathogens, which can be transferred between different hosts, both animal and human, through various means.
 The main reservoirs for NM are voles and mice.
 In one study done in southern Sweden, it was found that 8.8% of the rodents were carriers of NM.
 The pathogen has also been found in deer, wild boars and sheep, including mouflons.
-It can also infect humans, and between 2009-2019, 45 cases were found.
+It can also infect humans, and between 2009 and 2019, 45 cases were found.

 NM is spread between the different reservoirs using ticks, mainly of the genus Ixodes.
 The pathogen enters the ticks when it bites a mammal carrying the disease, and once inside the tick the bacteria replicates and collects in the salivary glands, ready to be introduced to the next host.
 In Sweden, the most common vector for transferring NM is Ixodes ricinus.